nebulaeonline/Isaac64cs/README.md

 Latest Update 2025-04-19

+1. Relicense to MIT
-Backported for Nuget and users of old versions of .NET so they can use the library.
+2. Backported for Nuget and users of old versions of .NET so they can use the library.
 Conditional compilation directives are included in the source, so if you rebuild you'll take advantage of the latest Microsoft library functions.

 Update 2025-04-17